iqtree/iqtree.github.io/doc/Tutorial.md

 Utilizing multi-core CPUs
 -------------------------

-We also have a specialized version of IQ-TREE (`iqtree-omp`), which uses the OpenMP library, allows running analyses with multiple CPU cores.
+A specialized version of IQ-TREE (`iqtree-omp`) can utilize multiple CPU cores to speed up the analysis.
-You can download the binary from the software website or compile the source code yourself (see [[Installation]]).
+To obtain this version please refer to the [installation guide](Installation).
 A complement option `-nt` allows specifying the number of CPU to be used.
 For example:

     iqtree-omp -s example.phy -nt 2